SEAPUNK/socketeer/docs/api/ClientAbstract.md

 * `method: isClosed()`: Whether the socket's readyState is `CLOSED`
 * `event: error(err, connectionError)`: Whenever an error occurs.
     - If the error is an error related to the WebSocket connection, then `connectionError` will be true.
-    - If `connectionError` is true, then the `close` event will be called immediately afterwards.
+    - If `connectionError` is true, then the WebSocket will be closed, and the `close` event will be called immediately afterwards, unless `_doNotEmitClose` is set to `true`.
+(It is on ServerClient)
     - Connection errors are emits only once per connection.
     - Does **NOT** get emit if the error is a connection error, and the connection is a session resume attempt.
 * `event: close(code, message, error)`: Whenever the connection closes.
     - `code` and `message` are the WebSocket `CloseEvent`'s close code and reason, respectively.
+Both null if `error` is not null.
     - `error` only exists if the connection is closing due to an error.
     - Emits only once per connection.
     - Does **NOT** get emit if the connection is a session resume attempt.